radixdlt/scrypto-challenges/3-lending/Ground_Finance/README.md

 The Ground Lending blueprint included a Risk-tolerance mechanism, introduce a risk-tolerance threshold that prevent borrowers from getting a loan pass that risk-tolerance threshold.

-Specifically, if the threshold is 60%, all the borrower's current loan combined can never be >40% of the protocol's total asset.
+Specifically, if the threshold is 60%, borrower cannot make a loan when there is only (or lower than) 60% asset left compared to the amount that protocol has to return for lenders.

 ### Risk-backed compensation through a DAO